SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 run an MMT system (non-convertible fiat currencies driven by taxation) the influential academics, the prominent industrialists, the more dangerous lobbyists, the dumb-dumb lefties, the right-wingnuts, almost all the politicians, the permanent civil service, almost to a person, do not understand this.

 Thus education is the first element of the <font style="color:#cc66ff">Hard MMT Problem</font>.
 Without knowledge, there is no power leveraging that knowledge.
 So this is one theme I will write about.
-It seems a simple problem to solve, but once you understand academic paradigms in a largely non-scientific profession like economics (dearth of good data for testing rival theories) you'll see education is indeed a hard component of the <font style="color:#cc66ff">The Hard MMT Problem</font>.
+It seems a simple problem to solve, but once you understand academic paradigms in a largely non-scientific profession like economics (dearth of good data for testing rival theories) you'll see education is indeed a hard component of the The Hard MMT Problem.
 I will try not to belabour this point, but once you get the gist of it I encourage you to go out into the world and try teaching people MMT.
-That'll be sufficient empirical proof it falls under the <font style="color:#cc66ff">Hard Problem</font>.
+That'll be sufficient empirical proof it falls under the Hard Problem.

 ### Rough notes